-2. To assign a crosspoint, click in the intersection boxes between a video signal and a JPEG codec, MPEG encoder, or MPEG decoder.
+2. To assign a crosspoint, click in the intersection boxes between a video signal and a JPEG codec or DVCPRO codec.
 The selection boxes turn green.
 You can also select a video signal, and while holding down the left mouse button, stretch a line to the desired resource.